 Because airworthy Lockheed 12s are more easily found than Lockheed 10s, the model 12 has sometimes served as a stand-in for the model 10, especially in movies about Amelia Earhart.
 One such was the 2009 film “Amelia” starring Hilary Swank.
 A few Lockheeds were dressed up as NC16020, the registration of the Lockheed 12 in which Earhart disappeared while attempting an around-the-world flight in 1937.

 Unlike traditional glass, where light simply passes through, the light refracts within the acrylic creating remarkable depth and brilliance.
-Details appear to emerge in 3D and light-activated crystal particles in the paper give the artwork the appearance that it`s being illuminated from behind.
+Details appear to emerge in 3D and light-activated silver halide give the artwork the appearance that it`s being illuminated from behind.